harini84-mannam/portfolio/README.md

-# 🌐 Harini Mannam — Portfolio
+# 🌐 Harini Mannam — Developer Portfolio

-A personal developer portfolio website showcasing my skills, projects, experience, and journey as a Computer Science Engineering student.
+A personal portfolio website showcasing my skills, projects, education, and experience as a Computer Science Engineering student.

-The portfolio highlights my work in **web development, software development, computer vision, and full-stack applications**.
+The website is designed with a clean developer-focused interface to highlight my journey in **software development, web development, computer vision, and full-stack application development**.

-🔗 **Live Portfolio:** Add your deployed link here
+🔗 **Live Portfolio:** Add your deployed GitHub Pages / Netlify link here

 ---